 3 days in Lisbon itinerary

-Three days is the average answer to the (unfair) question “how many days in Lisbon?”
-For most travelers, however, that’s how much time they have to spend.
-This 3 days in Lisbon itinerary excludes day of arrival and day of departure.
+Three days is the average answer to the question “how many days in Lisbon?”
+For most travelers, that’s how much time they have to spend.
+This 3 days in Lisbon itinerary excludes the day of arrival and day of departure.
 You can mix and match the days as you please, and there’s plenty of spare time each day so you can wander off and explore the city without a plan.

 The real secret to getting this part of Lisbon under your skin is to avoid free guided tours, hopping on tram 28, and staying at one of the hundreds (!) of short-term rentals in this area.

-I don’t want to keep repeating myself but go early, before the rest of the tourists arrive, before the cafes and souvenir shops open, and walk, walk, walk as much as you can.
+Go early, before the rest of the tourists arrive, before the cafes and souvenir shops open, and walk, walk, walk as much as you can.

 Not only is Fado classified as Intangible Culture by UNESCO, but it’s part of Lisbon’s urban culture.
 The museum does a great job explaining the music genre’s roots and its evolution from the bohemian, drunken, and poor Mouraria to recent times.

-While Alfama and Mouraria seem chaotic, Baixa-Chiado is all about shadowy charming squares, wide avenues, and 18th-century buildings.
+While Alfama and Mouraria seem chaotic, Baixa-Chiado is all about charming squares, wide avenues, and 18th-century buildings.
 Post-1755 Earthquake Lisbon at its finest.

 I know it happened over some time, but I always feel like the transformation of Cais do Sodré from a sort of Red Light District (that’s a very polite way to put it) to hipster nightlife hotspot happened overnight.

 The new Cais do Sodré is the first sign of how a city can become a brand.
 Everything becomes a concept; it’s no longer just a cafe, a bar, or a restaurant.
 It has to be built on some kind of image.
 It happened first with Time Out Market and the Pink Street, and I don’t remember when it snowballed from there.